-The Travel Office is part of Purchasing Services at Dixie State University.
+The Travel Office is part of Business Services at Dixie State University.
 Sherri Phillips at extension 7614 is our travel specialist.
 Please review the Travel, Meals, Entertainment and Relocation Policy 223 and the International Travel Policy 224 which were both approved in April, 2016 and contain many changes.
-Employees who travel on University business may apply for a personal liability JP Morgan Chase credit card.
-Click here to complete the application.
-Please return the completed form to Purchasing Services for approval and processing.
-Employees may also use another personal credit card for travel expenses if preferred.

 Request for Travel Authorization

 Submit this completed form at least 5 business days prior to your trip (30 days for international travel).
 The Request for Travel Authorization Sample is used to prepare a budget for your trip, obtain approval to be gone, and designate the index code(s) which will be charged for the trip expenses.
 The form has a pre-printed number in the upper right corner and is available in Purchasing Services.
 All expenses relating to a trip will refer back to this number.
 Pre-trip payments may be made by the University if requested on the Travel Authorization form.
 If your trip will exceed 5 consecutive business days, please complete the Extended Travel Permission Form

 Airfare – All air reservations may be made online or through a travel agency.
 The State of Utah Travel Office at 800-367-3230 is a good choice if you prefer to use an agency.
 State Travel has a DSU credit card on file.
 State Travel will need your TA number to book your flight and will charge the DSU credit card.
 Purchasing will bill your index code(s) approximately 10 to 30 days after your ticket is booked.
 Our contacts at State Travel are Merrilee Rease at 801-327-7654, firstname.lastname@example.org or Lanea Blosser at 801-327-7653, email@example.com